meet08062000/qandas/README.md

-This is my second year- third sem engineering project.
+This is my second year- third sem engineering project implemented in Django.
 It is a question and answers website.
 This project has signup,signin,profile functionalities.
 We can also ask and answer questions.
 Like functionality is implemented too.